MikeRogers0/LivePage/readme.md

 All future milestones can be found on https://github.com/MikeRogers0/LivePage/issues

+### 1.4.0.1
+ * Fallback for when sockets between the background tab & livepage fails.

 ### 1.4.0.0
  * Massively tidied up the livepage.js file.
  * Fixed bug where localhost URLs can be problematic.